Skip to content

 This configuration should work out of the box, but you must follow these steps when adding the system in the web UI:

-1. Update the KEY environment variable with your public key, then restart the agent:
+1. Update the KEY and TOKEN environment variables with your public key and token, then restart the agent:

 docker compose up -d